adieyal/sd-dynamic-prompts/docs/tutorial.md

 ## Combinatorial Generation

-By default Dynamic Prompts generates random prompts from our template.
-For each prompt, it will choose a random gem, random band type, and random precious metal.
+By default, Dynamic Prompts generates random prompts from our template.
+Each prompt will choose a random gem, random band type, and random precious metal.
 Let's count the total number of possible rings our template can generate:

-    Assume we have 10 different types of gems in our gems.txt file 3 band thicknesses
+    Assume we have ten different types of gems in our gems.txt file Three band thicknesses
-    3 metals, although gold has 3 variants so we actually have 5 metals.
+    Three metals, although gold has three variants, so we actually have five metals.

     The total number of potential prompts is  10 * 3 * 5 = 150 different prompts.

 What if we wanted to generate all of them?
-In that case we change to combinatorial mode.
+In that case, we change to combinatorial mode.

 <img src="../images/tutorial/combinatorial.png">

 ## Wildcard Collection
-A well-designed wildcard collection can be used as building blocks for creating great prompts, without having to reinvent the wheel everytime.
-Dynamic Prompts provides a large library of wildcards that you can either use wholesale, or pick and choose files that you're interested in.
+A well-designed wildcard collection can be used as building blocks for creating great prompts without having to reinvent the wheel every time.
+Dynamic Prompts provides an extensive library of wildcards that you can use wholesale or pick and choose files that you're interested in.
 You can see these collections in the Wildcards Manager tab.
 Of course, you can create your own wildcard files and place them in the wildcards directory.

 <img src="../images/tutorial/wildcard_manager.png">